Arkansas Water Quality at a Glance

 Is Arkansas’s tap water safe to drink?

-Arkansas has one of the best compliance records in the nation for meeting Safe Drinking Water Act requirements, with over 99% of public water systems meeting federal standards.
+Arkansas generally maintains strong compliance with Safe Drinking Water Act requirements, and most public water systems meet federal standards.

 What are PFAS chemicals and why are they a concern in Arkansas?